 - After the first episode of the current series, Channel 4 received 1,500 applications to appear on the show.

 Book your London hotel, weekend break or next holiday through our website at no extra cost to you!
 We always use and have a partnership with Booking.com.
-Click on the icon and search as normal.
+Visit our Hotel Booking page and book your trip today!